KEO-cls-eedi/specification/doc/clseedi.md

 # CLS.EEDI {#clseedi}

-This is the documentation of the CLS.EEDI protocol.
-CLS.EEDI allows backend systems to exchange grid management related data with local systems.
+This is the documentation of CLS.EEDI.
+It allows backend systems to exchange grid and energy management related data with local systems at the grid connection point (GCP).
+CLS.EEDI is a convenient implementation of the use cases standardized in VDE-AR 2829-6.

+The following use cases are currently supported:
+- Power limitation (LPC, LPP)
+- Metering (MGCP, MPC)

+CLS.EEDI requires an established TCP/IP based communication channel between backend systems and local systems.
+Country-specific security requirements must be taken into account when establishing a secure communication channel.
+It makes use of the MQTT protocol for the message transfer.
+CLS.EEDI uses JSON format to exchange messages.

 # Requirements

 - A communication channel between the backend system and the local device is established
 - Clocks are synchronized

-# Protocol
+# Introduction

-There are two roles in the protocol:
+There are two roles defined in CLS.EEDI:

 1. The backend
 2. The local device